saint11/DeadWeight/source/index.md

 |    12     | Equipment breaks/lost           |
 [Decay]

-If a character would receive an affliction that they already have roll again, the player may choose an affliction, including the ones not on this list.
+If a character would receive an affliction that they already have roll again.
+When the player may choose an affliction, including the ones not on this list.

 <pagebreak>